Leave a lasting legacy

 Decide whether to tell your family and friends

-While you do not have to consult anyone about how you want to arrange your affairs, speaking to your family and friends about your decisions might help them give effect to your charitable goals when the time comes.
+While you do not have to consult anyone about how you want to arrange your affairs, speaking to your family and friends about your decisions might help them give effect to your charitable goals.

 It is up to you whether you tell us.
-It is a very private matter, but it is very helpful for us to have this information as we would like to thank you in this lifetime and talk with you about how we would see your money being used.
+We know this is a very private matter, but we would like the opportunity to thank you and talk with you about how your money might be used.

 Why should I leave a charitable gift to the RNZRSA?